moinwiki/moin-1.9/README.rst

 Local:

-See docs/CHANGES                 for a version history.
+- docs/CHANGES                 for a version history.
 READ THIS!
-See docs/REQUIREMENTS            for a list of requirements.
+- docs/REQUIREMENTS            for a list of requirements.
-See docs/INSTALL.html            for installation instructions.
+- docs/INSTALL.html            for installation instructions.
-See docs/README.migration        for data conversion instructions.
+- docs/README.migration        for data conversion instructions.

 Note that the code base contains some experimental or unfinished features.
 Use them at your own risk.
 Official features are described on the set of